Snaacky/automation/README.md

 # Service breakdown

 [Sonarr](https://sonarr.tv/) is used for interacting with TV show torrent trackers and Usenet indexers.
-This service automatically checks for and downloads the `.torrent` or `.nzb` for the latest episodes of a TV show and sends them to your torrent client for downloading.
+This service automatically checks for and downloads the `.torrent` or `.nzb` for the latest episodes of a TV show and sends them to your BitTorrent or Usenet client for downloading.
 In my case, I also have connections established under `Settings -> Connect` to connect my Sonarr instance with my Discord server and my Plex Media Server.

 [Radarr](https://radarr.video/) is used for interacting with movies torrent trackers and Usenet indexers.
-This service automatically checks for and downloads the `.torrent` or `.nzb` for movies and sends them to your torrent client for downloading.
+This service automatically checks for and downloads the `.torrent` or `.nzb` for movies and sends them to your BitTorrent or Usenet for downloading.
 In my case, I also have connections established under `Settings -> Connect` to connect my Sonarr instance with my Discord server and my Plex Media Server.

 [Transmission](https://transmissionbt.com/) is an extremely stable BitTorrent client used for downloading `.torrent` files.
 In my case, I am using a 3rd party web UI for Transmission called Flood which hooks into it via the Transmission API and provides a better UI/UX experience than stock Transmission.
 I also have a WireGuard VPN container in front of my Transmission container, routing all of my Transmission traffic through the VPN.